I’m going to say nice things about this week’s Star Trek Discovery or Die Trying.

 It’s refreshing to see the series reframe Burnham’s terrible instincts (react emotionally, disobey orders, sass superiors) against the framework of the chain of command and – not before time – good to see Saru gently rebuke her for her confrontational attitude, pointing a pathway to redemption for the character.
 It’s also very “Star Trek” for Burnham to then immediately be given the chance to ‘prove’ herself having been shown to be wilful and insubordinate.
 The thing is, when she’s actually given the command she so often exercises indirectly from other duties, she’s pretty good.
 She’s a bit more chummy than commanding officers usually are, but you’ve got to love the sly subtext Sonequa Martin-Green injects to the line ‘black alert’.

-The quest part of the episode is pretty entertaining and although it’s blighted by yet another function for ‘Swiss Army Burnham’ as she becomes a better grief counsellor than a medical doctor who has actually died, its not as egregious because the rest of the episode is so strong.
+The quest part of “Die Trying” is pretty entertaining and although it’s blighted by yet another function for ‘Swiss Army Burnham’ as she becomes a better grief counsellor than a medical doctor who has actually died, its not as egregious because the rest of the episode is so strong.
 Once again, a departing character gets a backstory and strong character development as a going away present but there’s a glimmer of metatextual awareness that Nahn references ‘what Airiam and I went through’ given they’re both fleshed out just as they leave the show.

 Star Trek Discovery Die Trying Review - Nahn